pubnub/objective-c/cocoa/README.md

-MacOS Cocoa PubNub 3.5 Real-time Cloud Push API
+MacOS Cocoa PubNub Real-time Cloud Push API
 ===============================================

+## Changelog and README available on our iOS page [main documentation](../iOS)

 # Please direct all Support Questions and Concerns to Support@PubNub.com